Endeios/java-kata/kata.md

 LU: and now? switch?

-BR: we switch wen the test fail, no fail no switch!
-Now is timme to think about the next test.
+BR: we switch when the test fail; no fail no switch!
+Now is time to think about the next test.

 LU: I do not like the thing of the two tests: it confuses me, we did only one tests, there should be only one test.